florentyvon/KaamelottDiscordBot/README.md

 #Demo

 #For developpers :

-Required after cloning the project, in the Zanimots_KamelottBot folder :
-1. npm install --save
+Use the following command line in the folder to install node modules after cloning the project : npm install --save
-2. npm install discord.js --save
-3. npm install discord.js-commando --save